Dreaming of Someone Dying? You Wont Believe What Your Dreams Mean

 Been dreaming of someone dying?
 Wondering what it means?

 - If they are alive, does it mean they will die?

 - Could they be coming back to life?

-- Does it mean that someone is pregnant (which is one of the common answers)?
+- Does the dream of someone dying mean someone is pregnant (which is one of the common answers)?